-Most downhill resorts also offer cross-country trails, but some locations are vastly better than others.
-After consulting some local experts, I've put together a guide to cross-country skiing in Germany.
+After consulting with some local experts, I've put together a guide to cross-country skiing in Germany.

 Cross-Country Skiing in the Alps

-The obvious answer when you are looking for mountains in Germany is the Alps.
-These showstoppers are a major attraction for downhill skiers and scenery hunters.
-However, they are not the best location for flat trails.
+The obvious answer when you are looking for skiing in Germany is the Alps.
+This showstopper mountain range is a major attraction for downhill skiers and scenery hunters.
+However, they are not necessarily the best location for cross-country trails.

 Your best options for cross-country skiing in the Alps include: